 COL Smyrski’s Medical Corps experience includes assignments as Brigade Surgeon, 25th Combat Aviation Brigade, Wheeler AAF, Hawaii; Chief, Aviation Medicine Clinic, Schofield Barracks, Hawaii; Division Surgeon, 25th Infantry Division, Schofield Barracks; Assistant Chief and then Chief, Medical Corps Branch, US Army Human Resources Command, Fort Knox, KY; and Assistant Chief of Staff, Clinical Operations, Pacific Regional Medical Command, Honolulu, HI.
 COL Smyrski most recently served as Commander, US Army Aeromedical Research Laboratory, Medical Research and Materiel Command, Fort Rucker, AL. He has deployed to Haiti, Afghanistan, and Iraq.

-COL Smyrski earned a Bachelor of Science degree in Natural Science from Saint John’s University, Collegeville, MN; a Master of Public Health degree from the University of Alabama at Birmingham, Birmingham, AL; a Master of Business Administration degree from Troy University, Dothan, AL; and a Medical Doctorate from the Uniformed Services University of the Health Sciences, Bethesda, MD.
+COL Smyrski earned a Bachelor of Science degree in Natural Science from Saint John’s University, Collegeville, MN; a Master of Public Health degree from the University of Alabama at Birmingham, Birmingham, AL; a Master of Business Administration degree from Troy University, Dothan, AL; a Master of Strategic Studies degree from the US Army War College; and a Medical Doctorate from the Uniformed Services University of the Health Sciences, Bethesda, MD.
 COL Smyrski is residency trained in Family Medicine and Aerospace Medicine.
-He is also a graduate of the Aviation Officer Basic Course, Military Intelligence Officer Advanced Course, Intermediate Level Education, and Aviation Safety Officer Course.
-COL Smyrski is currently enrolled in the US Army War College.
+He is also a graduate of the Aviation Officer Basic Course, Aviation Safety Officer Course, Military Intelligence Officer Advanced Course, Intermediate Level Education, and the US Army War College.